-(b) A receiving environment monitoring programme is submitted to and approved by the Manager;
+- (b) A receiving environment monitoring programme is submitted to and approved by the Manager; - (c) The receiving environment monitoring programme is implemented for a sufficient period of time to demonstrate that alternative standards for turbidity and pH are appropriate for the site; and - (d) Written approval is provided by the Manager.

-- (c) The receiving environment monitoring programme is implemented for a sufficient period of time to demonstrate that alternative standards for turbidity and pH are appropriate for the site; and - (d) Written approval is provided by the Manager. - 3.5 The CDMP shall include a monitoring programme which shall address: - (a) The monitoring to be undertaken to ensure that the discharges from all devices are complying with the discharge standards detailed in Condition 3.33.4; - (b) The erosion and sediment control and water management devices that require maintenance; - (c) The time when the maintenance was completed; - (d) Areas or incidents of non compliance with the discharge standards and monitoring plan (if any) and the reasons for the non compliance.
+- 3.4 The CDMP shall include a monitoring programme which shall address: - (a) The monitoring to be undertaken to ensure that the discharges from all devices are complying with the discharge standards detailed in Condition 3.3; - (b) The erosion and sediment control and water management devices that require maintenance; - (c) The time when the maintenance was completed; and - (d) Areas or incidents of non compliance with the discharge standards and monitoring plan (if any) and the reasons for the non compliance.

-Any incidents in (d) above shall be reported The information is to be submitted to the Auckland Council on a monthly basis.
+Any incidents in (d) above shall be reported to the Auckland Council on a monthly basis.

-- 3.6 Prior to the commissioning of chemical treatments for sediment management and construction discharge purposes, the Consent Holder, shall provide the Manager, Auckland Council with a Chemical Treatment Management Plan ("CTMP"), for confirmation by the Manager that it will achieve the standards set out in the CDMP required under Condition 3.33.4.
-The CTMP shall follow the principles and chemical treatment details outlined within the AEE and supporting technical documents and shall include as a minimum: - (a) Specific design details of the chemical treatment system; - (b) Monitoring, maintenance (including post-storm) and contingency programme (including a Record Sheet); - (c) Details of optimum dosage (including assumptions); - (d) Results of the initial flocculation trials; - (e) A spill contingency plan; and - (f) Details of the person or bodies that will hold responsibility for long-term maintenance of the flocculation treatment system and the organisational structure which will support this structure.
+- 3.5 Prior to the commissioning of chemical treatments for sediment management and construction discharge purposes, the Consent Holder, shall provide the Manager, Auckland Council with a Chemical Treatment Management Plan ("CTMP"), for confirmation by the Manager that it will achieve the standards set out in the CDMP required under Condition 3.3.
+The CTMP shall follow the principles and chemical treatment details outlined within the AEE and supporting technical documents and shall include as a minimum: - (a) Specific design details of the chemical treatment system; - (b) Monitoring, maintenance (including post-storm) and contingency programme (including a Record Sheet); - (c) Details of optimum dosage (including assumptions); - (d) Results of the initial flocculation trials; and - (e) A spill contingency plan.